-OVERVIEW: A Blade of Grass seeks social change through the arts, including support of out-of-the-box artistic thinkers and implementers through fellowship programs.
+OVERVIEW: A Blade of Grass seeks social change through the arts.
+It supports of unconventional artists, thinkers, and implementers through fellowship programs.

-IP TAKE: A Blade of Grass offers a fellowship program for artists who are not only socially conscious, but socially active.
-If you’re looking for a fellowship here, your pursuit of art should be similarly conscious and active.
-Its support of film artists trend towards those who pursue digital and multimedia work.
+IP TAKE: A Blade of Grass funds a fellowship program to support artists who are not only socially conscious, but socially active.
+Filmmakers looking for a fellowship here should pursue art that is similarly conscious and active.

-A Blade of Grass’ nurturing includes funding.
-Its current program is its Fellowship for Socially Engaged Art, which supports individual artists and artist collectives with one-year funding of $20,000, as well as capacity-building tools, such as strategic support, assessment tools and video documentation of the artists’ work.
+PROFILE: A Blade of Grass seeks to “provide resources to artists who demonstrate artistic excellence and serve as innovative conduits for social change.”
+The organization provides film funding through its Fellowship for Socially Engaged Art, which supports individual artists and artist collectives with one-year funding of $20,000, as well as capacity-building tools, such as strategic support, assessment tools, and video documentation of the artists’ work.

 Unlike many artist fellowship opportunities, this one is an open application.
 The deadline is in November.